 So this works with Firefox 18.0.2 in a fresh profile? then this is an issue with just your profile, not with Firefox itself.

-Try to Reset Firefox Reset Firefox – easily fix most problems
+Try to Reset Firefox Refresh Firefox - reset add-ons and settings

 Yes I guess so.
 I forgot to mention that I closed out and reopened it using the Default profile and old version of Firefox opened.
 How can I fix my profile?
 How does a profile get messed up in the first place?